 Freezing cold?
 Burning hot?
 Feeling just… strange?
 With all the hormonal changes of conception and early pregnancy, it’s no wonder that you might be feeling a bit off.
 If you know your body well, you’ll likely feel real changes in your sensory organs and your body’s internal thermostat soon after conception.

 Are you all of a sudden drooling like Pavlov’s dog?
 What gives?
 Well, ptyalism gravidarum, the medical term for excess saliva is usually caused by the beginnings of morning sickness, acid reflux or heartburn, which are all very common pregnancy symptoms.

 Progesterone relaxes the muscles in our body, which can cause the valve that closes the esophagus off from the stomach to stay slightly ajar.
 As a result, stomach acid can make its way north, leading to heartburn or acid reflux.
 Try sipping a teaspoon of apple cider vinegar in 1/2 cup of water before meals to ease indigestion and help tame the saliva flow.

 Additionally, progesterone can slow down digestion and the bowels (fun times!)

 If you’ve made it this far in the list, then you know, above all, early pregnancy means huge hormone fluctuations as your body begins the enormous process of growing a baby.
-So perhaps the least surprising symptom of these hormonal changes is their effect on your mood and emotions.
-Yes, you might find yourself feeling particularly hormonal during this time.
+So perhaps the least surprising of all these signs of pregnancy is the change in your mood and emotions.
+It’s totally natural if you find yourself feeling hormonal during this time.